softwaresaved/2020-04-30-ramp-swc/novice/python-unit-testing/motivation.md

 ## Test Driven Development

-1. First write a test
+1. First write a test for a function that doesn't exist yet

-2. Write code to pass the test
+2. Write the function to pass the test

 3. Clean up the code